How to Help Visual Learners with Handwriting

 Oh, and there was that time I passed my paper forward and the very blue-eyed upperclassman in front of me turned around and said, “DARAH?
 Is that your name?”
 My capital S, he insisted, looked like a D.

 There was only one thing to do.
 Secretly I took one letter in the alphabet at a time and practiced just that letter until I got something that looked pleasing.
 You might guess which letter I started with.
 Capital S.

 What I did to help myself

-- I chose a basic shape I liked first, somewhat like the one on the right.
+- I chose a basic shape I liked first, somewhat like the one below.

 - I paid attention to the slant of the letter.
 That part was hard.
 At first, my S's were slanting every which way, teetering as though in a stiff wind.
 I soon learned that the slant of the first stroke had to be just right or the letter was awkward-looking.

 - I noticed the size of the loop at the top and the bottom.
 If either one is too large, the whole letter looks funny.

 - I worked on the rhythm of forming the letter.
 At first my fingers clutched the pen so hard my knuckles turned white and my fingertips grew numb.
 Gradually, I learned to hold the pen more loosely and focus on the rhythm of forming the swirls.
 Starting on the bottom line, I practiced the intrepid stroke slanting up and to the right.
 Then my pen would loop around to the left and then flow downwards in a slightly curving line, finishing with a little loop.

 - I repeated a similar exercise with each letter.
 I have to say that the more time went by, the more the rhythm of writing took hold and I no longer clutched my pen in a death-grip.
 When I relaxed into the rhythm, my letters magically looked graceful rather than tortured.